 Veggies - Cucumber spears or discs.
 Crinkle carrot chips.
 Baby carrots.
 Frozen corn.
 Kale chips.
 Edamame.
 Snap peas.
 Sweet peppers.
 Broccoli or green beans- cold broccoli is actually really good - just don't overcook your greens, keep it crisp after steaming by giving it an ice water bath to stop the cooking and keep it bright green!

 Carbs/Snacks Pesto pasta with any pasta shape.
 Tortellini with butter and parmesan.
 Tortilla chips and cheese.
 Granola.
 Pretzels.
 Popcorn.
-PIrate Booty .Graham crackers.
-Banana bread or zuchinni mini muffins.
-Pirate Booty, SnapPea Crisps, Goldfish, Cheezits or Cheerios - although I try to avoid any processed foods.
+Pirate Booty .Graham crackers.
+Banana bread or zuchinni mini muffins, SnapPea Crisps, Goldfish or Cheerios - although I try to avoid any processed foods.
 My new protein snack find - Wilde Chicken Chips available at Whole Foods.